We make better habitat.

 - Create an alfresco dining area.
 Construct a deck or patio to increase seating capacity, if you have the space (it needn’t take a lot of room).
 Put in trellis walls and attractive flooring and, if possible, add a small bar and an outdoor grilling station.

 Need help from a reliable and reasonably-priced renovation expert?

 We take ownership of our actions by taking responsibility.

-With the help of an expert restaurant builder and renovator like Kepha Design and Contracts in Singapore, you can rest assured that the remodelling of your establishment will result in new premises that your kitchen staff will find a joy to work in and your customers just can’t get enough of.
+With the help of a commercial renovation services contractor with expertise in restaurant remodelling like Kepha Design and Contracts in Singapore, you can rest assured that the setting up of your establishment will result in new premises that your kitchen staff will find a joy to work in and your customers just can’t get enough of.